State gives Boston, Worcester permission to delay return to full in-person learning

 to prepare facility and transportation modifications and allows us time to communicate information to

-Worcester tudents in grades K-8 will not begin five days of in-person learning until May 3, a full month later than the majority of schools in the Commonwealth, which are slated to begin on April 5 as required by the state.
+Worcester students in grades K-8 will not begin five days of in-person learning until May 3, a full month later than the majority of schools in the Commonwealth, according to Education Commissioner Jeffrey Riley.

 “It is critical that Worcester students return to the classroom as expeditiously as possible after a year of remote learning.
-We know that families are anxious to have their children back in school full-time,” he wrote.
+We know that families are anxious to have their children back in school full-time,” he wrote in a letter to the WPS superintendent.
 “However, based on the information provided, your request has been approved.”

 Students in both districts grades 9-12 will return to class on a hybrid learning schedule starting on Monday.

+“We were so excited thinking that our kids are going back and we thought that the district, the teachers union, and city leaders, everyone would do everything they could and move mountains,” parent Leslee Parker-Sproul said.

+Another parent added, “I think its better to have them safe at home.
+Kids are not like adults.
+They’re touching everything, taking their masks off.”

-Education Commissioner Jeffrey Riley said that 90 percent of districts will have their elementary schools back fully in-person by April 5, but the state received waiver requests from 77 school districts seeking to delay full in-person learning, including Boston.
+Riley said that 90 percent of districts will have their elementary schools back fully in-person by April 5, but the state received waiver requests from 77 school districts seeking to delay full in-person learning.

 That means those grades will return to in-person learning on April 5.